hnky/blog/teams-ndi-obs.md

 - Click close to save
 ![Teams Setting](images/ndi/obs-transform-box.png)

-You can repeat this steps to add more sources for other speakers and a screen share.
+You can repeat these steps to add more sources for other speakers and a screen share.

 ![Teams Setting](images/ndi/obs-final.png)

 ### Tips & Tricks
 - **Audio**
 For every person in Teams you get an individual NDI Feed.
-A good thing to know is that in that NDI feed is:
+A good thing to know is that each NDI feed contains:
- - The video of the person (Changeable resolution)
+ - The video of the person (changeable resolution)
  - The audio stream of the whole Teams conversation.

-> So don't forget, in OBS you can always hear everything that is going on in the Team conversation.
+> So don't forget, in OBS you can always hear everything that is going on in the Teams conversation.

 ## Continue learning:
 - [Everything about Teams on Microsoft Docs](https://docs.microsoft.com/en-us/MicrosoftTeams/?WT.mc_id=teamsndi-blog-heboelma)